ramartinez7/semantic-search/README.md

 ## 📝 Notes

 - Embeddings are normalized Float32 arrays stored as SQLite BLOBs
-- Uses brute-force cosine similarity for vector search
+- Uses sqlite-vec extension for optimized vector search with brute-force fallback
-- Summaries are regenerated when file content changes
+- Files are only reprocessed if not found in database (no automatic change detection)
+- Use `--force` flag to reprocess all files regardless of database state
 - WAL mode enabled for better SQLite performance
+- Dual storage: main `files` table + virtual `vec_files` table for vector operations
 - Supports text files with automatic MIME type detection

 ## 📝 License